w3f/polkadot-wiki/docs/learn/learn-offenses.md

   initiating a dispute.

 Off-chain disabling is always a lower priority than on-chain disabling.
-Off-chain disabling prioritizes disabling first backers, then ForInvalid, then AgainstValid.
+Off-chain disabling prioritizes disabling first backers then approval checkers.

 ### Rep